Unlearning and reimagining, together

 Purpose

-Beyond Patriarchy creates collective learning journeys to explore how patriarchy shapes our lives, relationships, and ways of organising — and what it takes to unlearn them in practice.
+Beyond Patriarchy hosts collective learning journeys to explore how patriarchy shapes our lives, relationships, and ways of organising — and what it takes to unlearn them in practice.

 The journey is for you if you want to:

-- Take responsibility for impact and harm without collapsing into guilt, shame, or defensiveness.
+- Share responsibility for impact and harm without collapsing into guilt, shame, or defensiveness

-- Learn alongside others through shared reflection, embodied practice, and honest conversation.
+- Learn alongside others through shared reflection, dialogue, embodied practice and real-life experimentation

 This journey may not be for you if you’re looking for: